MicrosoftDocs/Viva/WorkplaceAnalytics/Use/develop-managers.md

 For more best practices and how to define and share working hours, see [Best practices for wellbeing](../tutorials/gm-wellbeing.md).

-## Strengthen management pipeline
+### Strengthen management pipeline

 Potential leaders are often difficult to discover within an organization.
 Employees who are well-connected and play an important role in sharing information throughout the organization may be effective leaders.

-## Foster connectivity
+### Foster connectivity

 Managers who have diverse ties across an organization are typically considered more effective and help their employees build strong networks.

-### Why it matters

-The [How to Make Sure Agile Teams Can Work Together](https://insights.office.com/collaboration/how-to-make-sure-agile-teams-can-work-together/) article explains how important cross-group collaboration is in getting work done:

-* “Work occurs through collaboration in networks of relationships that often do not mirror formal reporting structures or standard work processes."
+ [How to Make Sure Agile Teams Can Work Together](https://insights.office.com/collaboration/how-to-make-sure-agile-teams-can-work-together/) explains that work "occurs through collaboration in networks of relationships that often do not mirror formal reporting structures or standard work processes."
-* "Intuitively, we know that the collaborative intensity of work has skyrocketed, and that collaborations are central to agility."
-* "Yet most organizations don’t manage internal collaboration productively, and assume that technology or formal org charts can yield agility.”

-### Best practices
+Ways to foster connectivity:

 * Create cross-team communities for people with similar interests to share ideas, knowledge, and resources.
 This can also be done using [Teams channels](https://docs.microsoft.com/microsoftteams/teams-channels-overview).
 * Enable and use the [Insights Outlook add-in](/myanalytics/use/use-the-insights.md) and [MyAnalytics Network](../myanalytics/use/network.md) to add colleagues to your **Important people** list, receive suggestions to meet, reminders to respond to emails, and complete tasks for these contacts.
-* Map the interdependencies between diﬀerent teams where central players contribute, to understand and plan for potential risks.
-Have a back-up plan to cover such emergencies.
-* Pair newcomers and network inﬂuencers through staﬃng or mentoring.
-This simple practice triples newcomer connectivity compared to those who do not get this experience.
-* Create inclusive and trusting environments to facilitate agile collaboration.
-A culture of fear exists when employees do not feel safe to come forward with ideas, and those on the fringe may be less conﬁdent about contributing.
-* Set up “communities of practice” or business development initiatives to help share expertise or resources.
-* Set speciﬁc goals and reward agile collaboration.
-Peer feedback helps to identify people whom the formal performance reviews might otherwise overlook.

-### Change catalyst: Create goals across teams or departments

-Managers can coordinate and assign liaison roles to communicate across teams and with other departments to help avoid isolation and ensure information flow.
-Here are a few goals for customer satisfaction as an example:

-* Identify a cross-team goal of improving customer satisfaction.
-* Identify the groups that should be involved, such as Support, Services, and Engineering.
-* Align on an initial project and a platform, such as a Teams channel, to quickly find and respond to customer incidents.
-* Create a platform to share ideas, such as a Teams channel and a monthly check-in meeting
+And urge your team to do the same.

+For more best practices and ways to open your network to your team, see [Best practices for manager connectedness](../tutorials/gm-connectedness.md).

-## Promote coaching and development
+### Promote coaching and development

 Manager one-on-one (1:1) time can improve engagement and job performance, while lack of manager coaching can cause employee disengagement and attrition.
 According to the research referenced in [What great managers do daily](https://insights.office.com/productivity/what-great-managers-do-daily/): "A Gallup study found that at least 70 percent of the variance in employee engagement scores is driven by who the boss is."